 Compare backpacking sleeping bag ratings side-by-side >

-Pros: Very warm, comfortable, highest quality down and materials, continuous horizontal baffles increase versatility.
+Pros: Very warm for its weight, highest quality down and materials, continuous horizontal baffles increase versatility.

 Manufacturer: Western Mountaineering

 The Versalite competes most directly with the Valandre Bloody Mary, which has a wider cut in the upper body to accommodate a down jacket.
-We believe the Versalite will be better for more people, and it's roughly 10 ounces lighter!
+We believe the Versalite is a better choice for most people, and it's roughly 10 ounces lighter!

 Compare top rated competitors side-by-side >